Chart Color Schemes

 Warwick is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Warwick's population is estimated at around 13,096 as of Feb 2026.
-This reflects an increase of 802 people since the 2021 Census, which reported a population of 12,294 people in the suburb of Warwick (Qld).
-The change was inferred from AreaSearch's estimate of the resident population at 12,763 following examination of the latest ERP data release by the ABS in June 2024 and an additional 167 validated new addresses since the Census date.
-This level of population equates to a density ratio of 445 persons per square kilometer.
-Warwick's growth of 6.5% since the 2021 census exceeded both the SA4 region (5.3%) and the SA3 area, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 68.0% of overall population gains during recent periods.
+Warwick's population is estimated at around 12,880 as of May 2026.
+This reflects an increase of 586 people since the 2021 Census, which reported a population of 12,294 people in the suburb of Warwick (Qld).
+The change is inferred from the resident population of 12,691 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 174 validated new addresses since the Census date.
+This level of population equates to a density ratio of 438 persons per square kilometer.
+Warwick's growth rate of 4.8% since census positions it within 0.2 percentage points of the SA4 region (5.0%).
+Population growth for the area was primarily driven by interstate migration, contributing approximately 68.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-Considering projected demographic shifts, a population increase just below the median of Australia's non-metropolitan areas is expected for Warwick by 2041, with an estimated growth of 6.0% over the 17 years based on aggregated SA2-level projections.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Considering projected demographic shifts, a population increase just below the median of Australia's non-metropolitan areas is expected for Warwick, with an expected growth of 1,012 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.4% in total over the 16 years.

 Frequently Asked Questions - Population